Brunch with Bosses

-June’s edition is close to our hearts as we sat down with Kelsan President, Ken Bodie, to discuss how he got to where he is today.
+August’s edition is close to our hearts as we sat down with Kelsan President, Ken Bodie, to discuss how he got to where he is today.
 For those who don’t know, Kelsan is a distributor of janitorial and sanitary supply, native to Knoxville— and a valued Asen client.

 Over the years, we’ve developed a deep respect for Ken and the rest of the Kelsan team that extends far beyond daily business operations.
 Keep reading for an inside look into Ken’s journey into leadership and his role in upholding strong company values along the way.

 Take us on a verbal walk through your career, if you will.
 Where did you start out?

 “I’ll tell you this— I started working at a young age.
 When I was 12 years old, I started mowing lawns in my neighborhood.
 Looking back, I remember making $80 in a week and thinking I was rich!” he laughs.
 “When I turned 16, I went to work for The White Stores Grocery Store chain in Bearden (which has since become a Food City) as a bagger and cashier.

 After graduating from high school, I went to work as a part-time Computer Operator at White Stores headquarters while working toward my Marketing degree at The University of Tennessee (Go Vols!).”

 And how did that lead you to where you are today?